Ratatouille Pasta

 I love ratatouille for so many reasons.
 My family loves it, its healthy, it's flexible, it's top 8 allergen free, it's beautiful, it's delicious, it's super affordable, it's easy to incorporate meat to go on the side, and did I mention my family loves it?!

-Next, you will want to get your spiralizer out.
+You will want to get your spiralizer out.
 If you don't yet have one, I highly recommend this one that I use.
 I used my spriralizer all the time even before I switched to being vegan and gluten free, so no matter what your diet is, I would say it's worth it to buy one.
 I spiralized my zuchinni and yellow squash on the thickest spaghetti noodle setting.
 I'll save you the trouble and tell you to not even try to do your eggplant on that setting because it will just crumble apart and not work.
 Instead, I used the ribbon cutting blade for the eggplant and then took some scissors to all of the veggies to make them appropriate thicknesses and lengths.
 You can go ahead and spiralize your onion as well since you already have the tool out and dirty, or you can hand chop it if you need a reason to make your mascara run down your cheeks.

 Heat your oil in a large pot on medium high heat and toss all your veggies into the pot.
 Make sure you are only stirring occasionally so that the veggies can release their steam rather than becoming soggy in their juices.
 The amount of time that you cook them on the stove at this time is dependent on how you prefer your veggie noodles.
 I cooked ours for 10 minutes so that they still had just softened enough to be flexible and get a few crispy marks from the hot oil.
 When you reach your desired doneness, go ahead and stir in that 1/4 cup of minced garlic.
 Yes, you read that right- we love our garlic here at Golden Acres.
 If you hate garlic because you are a vampire or something, then please adjust it to your preferences!
-At this time you can dump in the remaining ingredients and stir it all together.
+At this time, add in the remaining ingredients and stir it all together.
 All the stirring will release juices from the veggies again, so let it simmer uncovered to thicken.
 I heated some italian loaf slices slathered in my homemade garlic herb butter along the side.
 Serve it up and make sure to impress your guests by letting them know its not just any pasta, its Ratatouille Pasta.

 Ratatouille Pasta